Yeah, that

 But RaysWeather was never just about forecasts.
 It was built on service, trust, and community—and those same values shape Ray’s approach to leadership.

-Ray lives in Boone with his wife Rhonda, a longtime early childhood educator.
-They’ve been married for nearly five decades and raised two daughters here, both graduates of Watauga County Schools.
-Today, Ray and Rhonda are proud grandparents, spending as much time as possible with their grandkids—whether that’s backyard playtime, school events, or family hikes in the High Country.
+Ray lives near Boone with his wife, Rhonda, a longtime early childhood educator.
+They’ve been married for 48 years and raised two daughters here, both graduates of Watauga County Schools.
+Today, Ray and Rhonda are proud grandparents, spending as much time as possible with their grandkids—always making time to go to Tweetsie Railroad when they're in town.

 Ray is a small business owner, an educator, a volunteer, and a public servant who believes leadership starts with listening.
 Outside of public service, he’s an avid runner and outdoor enthusiast.
 He once ran the entire length of the Blue Ridge Parkway—469 miles—to celebrate the National Park Service centennial and raise money for conservation.